-Final Thoughts on the Magic Kingdom Ferry
+Final Thoughts: Magic Kingdom Ferry and Resort Boats

 If you have visited Resorts Gal before, you probably already know I have a love for transportation at Disney World.
-I can not reiterate enough the importance of learning the different options and best ways to get around Disney property.
+Therefore, I can not reiterate the importance of learning the different options and best ways to get around Disney property.

 Not for sure if you want to stay on Disney property?
-Make sure to check out our guide to finding the best hotels that are off-site near Disney World.
-Or browse over our list of the Best Marriotts near Disney World.
+Check out our guide to finding the best off-site hotels near Disney World.
+Some of our favorites include: